algosup/2022-2023-project-2-santa-time-Project-7-group/Documents/Functional_specs.md

 LT = 0.85563119997
 ```

-This means, that Santa will arrive at precisely 0.85563119997 hours.
+This means that Santa will arrive at precisely 0.85563119997 hours.
 This means:

 ```